Descent II: Gameplay

 In the game's single-player mode, the player must complete four levels in each of six differently themed star systems where different types of robots attempt to hinder the player's progress.
-In each level, the player must find and destroy the mine's reactor and then escape the mine through an exit door before the mine self-destructs.
-Every fourth level has a boss robot that takes the place of the reactor.
+In each level, the player must find and blow up the mine's reactor and then escape the mine through an exit door before the mine self-destructs.
+The exit door is always open after the blowing up of the reactor and upon the mine meltdown countdown.
+Every fourth level has a boss robot that replaces the reactor.
 Each level is composed of rooms separated by doors, most of which can be opened by shooting or bumping into them.
 Some other doors are colored blue, yellow, or red and require a key of the corresponding color to be opened.
 In addition to brightening passages by shooting flares or turning on a headlight if the latter has been picked up, at least three measures can be used to prevent getting lost in the mines, two of which are using a wireframe automap that documents all explored areas of the mine and dropping markers in certain locations.
 The markers are displayed on the automap.
 Along the way, the player may also find and free a Guide-Bot, a commandable scouting assistant that guides the player to a specified objective or powerup.
 Additionally, many stages have human hostages that award an additional point bonus if they are rescued before completing the level.
 Levels may contain energy stations the player can fly through to recharge their ship's energy banks, as well as generators that spawn more robots.
-Added in Descent II are control panels which when shot triggers one of the following events, such as doors opening, walls being removed, or force fields being deactivated.
-In a few levels, behind some hidden doors are teleporters that warp the player to the current star system's secret level.
-These secret levels are not required to complete the game but contain many power-ups, and can be revisited provided that their reactors have not been destroyed and the teleporters are discovered.
-Players cannot save the game in a secret level, and have to teleport back to a regular level in order to save their game progress.
+Added in Descent II are control panels that, when shot, trigger the following events, such as doors opening, walls removed, or force fields deactivated.
+The game features 30 levels, 24 (four fifths or 80%) of which are regular levels and six (one fifth or 20%) of which are secret levels.
+In some levels, behind some hidden doors, there are teleporters that warp the player to the current star system's secret level.
+The secret levels are not required to complete the game but contain many power-ups, and can be revisited when their reactors are still intact and the teleporters are discovered.
+Players cannot save the game in the secret level, and have to teleport back to the regular level in order to save their game progress.